 - architectural plans and artists impressions of the proposed development; and

 City Builder Co. is a developer who wants to construct a 100 dwelling apartment complex.
 The local government authority has issued City Builder Co. with a permit for the development subject to the condition that the developer receives approval from the State transit authority.
 The developer may not commence development until the approval from the State transit authority has been submitted to the local government authority, and the local government authority has issued a development approval.
-City Builder Co. will not meet the eligibility criteria for a new dwelling exemption certificate prior to receiving the development approval which will enable City Builder Co. to commence development.
+City Builder Co. may not meet the eligibility criteria for a New Dwelling Exemption Certificate prior to receiving the development approval which will enable City Builder Co. to commence development.

 Sam’s Building Co. is a developer who wants to construct a 200 dwelling apartment complex in two stages.
-Sales for the first stage, which will consist of 90 dwellings, are likely to commence in the next six months, and Sam’s Building Co. wants to obtain a new dwelling exemption certificate to be able to sell new dwellings in the development to foreign persons.
-Sam’s Building Co. applies for a new dwelling exemption certificate and supplies detailed plans for the first stage, however, is unable to provide details for the second stage, which is still waiting on local government approval.
-Sam’s Building Co. is granted an exemption certificate for stage one of the development and will need to apply for an exemption certificate for stage two in the future.
+Sales for the first stage, which will consist of 90 dwellings, are likely to commence in the next six months, and Sam’s Building Co. wants to obtain a New Dwelling Exemption Certificate to be able to sell new dwellings in the development to foreign persons.
+Sam’s Building Co. applies for a New Dwelling Exemption Certificate and supplies detailed plans for the first stage, however, is unable to provide details for the second stage, which is still waiting on local government approval.
+Sam’s Building Co. is granted an exemption certificate for stage one of the development and can apply for an exemption certificate for stage two in the future.

 - report in accordance with the conditions of their certificate on dwellings acquired by foreign persons covered by the certificate, including purchaser details and the value of dwellings (until all dwellings in the development have been sold).

-New dwelling exemption certificates will normally exempt prospective foreign persons from individually seeking foreign investment approval to purchase interests in new dwellings up to a cumulative total of $3 million in the specified development.
+New Dwelling Exemption Certificates will normally exempt prospective foreign persons from individually seeking foreign investment approval to purchase interests in new dwellings up to a cumulative total of $3 million in the specified development.
 If they wish to purchase further interests in new dwellings in the development, the certificate will not cover these purchases and the foreign person will individually need to seek foreign investment approval.
-Other than the $3 million limit, there is no limit on the number of dwellings that can be sold to foreign persons under the certificate.

-Lauren is a foreign person who wants to acquire a new dwelling off-the-plan worth $2 million from a developer that holds a new dwelling exemption certificate which allows them to sell dwellings in an off-the-plan development to foreign persons up to the value of $3 million.
+Lauren is a foreign person who wants to acquire a new dwelling off-the-plan worth $2 million from a developer that holds a New Dwelling Exemption Certificate which allows the developer to sell dwellings in an off-the-plan development to foreign persons up to the value of $3 million.
 Lauren does not need to seek separate foreign investment approval for the proposed acquisition.
 The developer would be required to pay the relevant fee for the dwelling in the reconciliation period that Lauren acquires an interest in the dwelling.

 Lauren then decides she would like to acquire another dwelling worth $1.3 million off-the-plan in the same development.
 This would bring the total value of dwellings acquired by Lauren to $3.3 million.
 As this would take her total interest in the development above the $3 million threshold for purchases in the same development, Lauren would be required to seek separate foreign investment approval to acquire the dwelling and pay the relevant application fee on the $1.3 million dwelling.